 We collect and process your data for one or more of the following grounds:

-To fulfil our contract with you.
-We use your personal data as is necessary to provide you with our products and services in line with our overall contract.
-We process and use your personal data to provide you with a personalised service and the product or service you have requested, to fulfil your other requests, process your order(s), and as otherwise may be necessary to perform or enforce the contract between us.
+To fulfil our contract with you (mandated clients) or to subscribe you to the platform (corporate finance contacts).
+We use your personal data as is necessary to provide you with our products and services in line with our overall contract or platform services (where no contract exists in the case of corporate finance contacts).
+We process and use your personal data to provide you with a personalised service and the product, service or subscription you have requested, to fulfil your other requests, process your order(s), and as otherwise may be necessary to perform or enforce the contract or subscription arrangements between us.

 We are required to do so by law or regulation.
 We are required by law to process and store some of your data in order to fulfil our regulatory obligations.
 We may capture and share your personal data with organisations who can confirm your identity and provide information necessary to prevent fraud or other financial crimes.
-We may also be required to share your personal details where requested by legal authorities or the Financial Ombudsman.
+We may also be required to share your personal details where requested by legal authorities such as the Financial Conduct Authority or the Financial Ombudsman.

 You have provided us with your consent.
 Where you have given your informed consent, we will process your data in accordance with the permission you have given us and this Notice.
 You may withdraw your consent at any time.